smanotasa/NLP_Final/README.md

 ### Baseline

-We have included 2 instances for a Baseline estimation.
-The first one, takes as input a list of texts and two basic dictionaries containing positive and negative words.
+We have included 2 instances for a **Baseline** estimation.
+The first one, takes as input the reviews, which are preprocessed using Regex, and two basic dictionaries containing positive and negative words.
 It then counts the occurrences of the words in the dictionaries in each text and uses these counts to predict the sentiment of the review as either positive, negative, or neutral.
 Using TF-IDF vectorizer we define a new set of dictionaries to include more words related to positive and negative reviews.

 Secondly, we define a model combining TF-IDF vectorizer and Logistic Regression model.
 With the TF-IDF the text is converted into numerical feature representation, tokenizing, counting the occurrences and weighting each token.
 Once the features have been extracted, a LogisticRegression classifier is trained on the transformed data.